 Its engine, even before you’ve fired it up, is obviously an all-time great.
 In fact it is the most powerful normally-aspirated and non-hybrid powerplant ever fitted to a production car and, flying in the face of the current trend for downsizing, actually displaces more than that in the F12, now boasting 6.5-litres of capacity, compared to 6.3.
 And this brings many observers to the logical conclusion that this will be the last of its kind, a final battle cry for the Ferrari V12 before forced induction and hybridisation change the brand forever.
 It’s sad but it’s inevitable.

-The 512 TR is for sale, with an asking price of $200,000 – representative of the Testarossa’s recent increase in popularity.
-With nearly 10,000 of the three variants having been built, it’s one of the least rare Ferraris and values on the used market reflected that, with the ‘of its time’ looks falling out of vogue, too.
+This particular 512 TR’s asking price of $200,000 is representative of the Testarossa’s recent increase in popularity.
+With nearly 10,000 of the three variants having been built, it’s one of the least rare Ferraris and until a few years ago values on the used market reflected that, with the ‘of its time’ looks having fallen out of vogue.
 Now examples such as this one, with fewer than 22,000km under its belt, are highly prized and sought after, which means I need to go easy on it during our shoot – at least when it comes to distance covered.
 As for wringing its neck, there are no restrictions whatsoever apart from those dictated by the law of the land, so the precious duo of 512 and 812 is pointed toward deserted desert roads where traffic will be thin and cameras few.

 First up, the Superfast – a car that so far has failed to bowl me over but that’s probably something to do with that Giallo Fly yellow icon hanging around and capturing everyone’s attention.
-But there’s also a feeling that cars such as this, while technically gob smacking and full of staggeringly clever engineering, are rather aloof and distant, as though the driver’s only involvement is operating the throttle and steering because nothing else is controllable by mortal man.
-Those feelings all vanish, however, as soon as I open it up.
+But there’s also a tendency for cars such as this, while technically gob smacking and full of staggeringly clever engineering, to feel rather aloof and distant, as though the driver’s only involvement is operating the throttle and steering because nothing else is controllable by mortal man.
+When I get on the power, however, I discover that the 812 is anything but aloof and distant.

 Approaching a large sweeper that leads onto one of Dubai’s major arterial roads, I’m barreling along at an alarming rate of knots and decide to keep my foot planted to see just how composed all of this craziness can be when it’s called upon.
 The white missile’s tyres key into the tarmac with breathtaking adhesion and the car just goes, and goes, and goes.
 Unfazed, unflappable, unstoppable, before the road straightens and the speed piles on even more.